 If you or a loved one are currently struggling with suicidal thoughts, you’re in the right place.
 The licensed staff at Corner Canyon are here for you.

-We offer a comprehensive and innovative assessment to determine the best course of individualized treatment for all of our clients.
+We offer a comprehensive and innovative assessment to determine the best course of individualized treatment for suicidal ideation for all of our clients.

-Our inpatient program allows our clients to remain in a safe place while seeking a therapy plan that is custom-tailored to their needs.
-Keep reading to learn more about how we can help if you’re dealing with overwhelming suicidal thoughts so you don’t have to suffer in silence.
+Our inpatient program allows our clients to remain in a safe place while seeking therapy for suicidal ideation that is custom-tailored to their needs.
+Keep reading to learn more about how our suicidal ideation treatment can help if you’re dealing with overwhelming suicidal thoughts so you don’t have to suffer in silence.

 Suicidal ideation (SI), which is often referred to as “suicidal thoughts,” is a broad term to describe a range of wishes, contemplations, and preoccupations with death and suicide.

 Since there is no suicidal ideation definition that is universally accepted, it often leads to ongoing challenges for researchers, clinicians, and educators as they try to find the most effective treatment for suicidal ideation.
 Some define SI as planning deliberations, while others consider planning to be a discrete stage.